molly/blog/_posts/2022-07-23-voyager-letters.md

 > My family worked for over 24 years to build a family business together that was all our blood, sweat, tears and that took us away from our families for years.
 We worked hard and long for those twenty-four years.
 In December of 2020, we sold our family business for a small share for each of us (five owners).
 I took about ½ of my proceeds from the sale of our company and put it into Voyager on their crypto application.
 I felt that the money, based on their claims, was safe, FDIC insured and that I was making an investment for the long term.

 > I have four children aged 16 years, 12 years, 11 years and 8 years old currently.
 That money was an investment into their futures to pay for their college.
 I put over $350,000 into USD coin because of the promises of “safety and security,” from Voyager and 9% interest and “FDIC insured,” USD coin.
 I also put over $700,000 more in Bitcoin and Ethereum that are now decimated, but that’s on me.
-I take responsibility for investment and risk, but the Voyager leaders and Voyager Digital, LLC needs to take responsibility for giving us back what we are due, in full
+I take responsibility for investment and risk, but the Voyager leaders and Voyager Digital, LLC needs to take responsibility for giving us back what we are due, in full.

 -----

 [Doc 114](https://cases.stretto.com/public/x193/11753/PLEADINGS/1175307202280000000080.pdf), filed July 20, 2022:

 > I am a current customer/depositor of Voyager who has been investing a major portion of my savings into cryptocurrency using Voyager services.
-I now feel regretful for believing into their marketing strategy and potentially losing my family’s life savings
+I now feel regretful for believing into their marketing strategy and potentially losing my family’s life savings.

 -----